 There is no longer a consumer-company relationship as social media has been instrumental in achieving the various objectives of AIDA with information added by other customers through social and community networks.

 Essentially the AIDA model outlines the evolution of the Customer-Product relationship.
 This model has shaped ideas for marketing and sales strategies for more than a century.
 The formula can still be found in current general sales books.
-In addition to this, AIDA is also used in Digital Marketing to plan and analyse the effectiveness of such marketing campaigns, and it still provides important information for the analysis of advertising messages.
+In addition to this, AIDA model is also used in Digital Marketing to plan and analyse the effectiveness of such marketing campaigns, and it still provides important information for the analysis of advertising messages.
 The genius of this simple formula can be found in its flexibility of application in areas other than store-based or stand-alone sales.

 A – Awareness